Hearing Officers Division

 Fax: (615) 253-3807

-The Hearings Officers Division functions as a supporting element to the Board in carrying out its statutory mandate to conduct parole hearings.
-Hearings Officers are vital to the Board's prudent and orderly release of adult felons.
-In their capacity as fact finders, Hearings Officers function as an extension of the Board in accordance with TCA 40-28-105.
-Parole Hearings Officers are appointed by the Chair of the Board of Probation and Parole and are empowered to conduct parole hearings in local jails, Department of Correction institutions and other detention facilities throughout the state for all eligible offenders, and to provide Board Members with non-binding recommendations.
+The Hearing Officers Division functions as a supporting element to the Board in carrying out its statutory mandate to conduct parole hearings.
+Hearing Officers are vital to the Board's prudent and orderly release of adult felons.
+In their capacity as fact finders, Hearing Officers function as an extension of the Board in accordance with TCA 40-28-105.
+Parole Hearing Officers are appointed by the Chair of the Board of Parole and are empowered to conduct parole hearings in local jails, Department of Correction institutions and other detention facilities throughout the state for all eligible offenders, and to provide Board Members with non-binding recommendations.
 They may also conduct courtesy parole hearings for other states upon request.

 Organizational Structure and Functional Responsibility

-Parole Hearings Officers function as an extension of the Board in the parole hearing process.
-In accordance with Tennessee Code Annotated TCA㫀-28-105(d) (2), Hearings Officers are appointed by the Chair of the Board of Probation and Parole to conduct parole hearings and make non-binding recommendations for review by Board Members.
+Parole Hearing Officers function as an extension of the Board in the parole hearing process.
+In accordance with Tennessee Code Annotated TCA㫀-28-105(d) (2), Hearing Officers are appointed by the Chair of the Board of Parole to conduct parole hearings and make non-binding recommendations for review by Board Members.

 Pursuant to statute, parole hearings are conducted in local jails, Department of Correction institutions and other locations within the state for all eligible offenders who come under the purview of the Board.
 Courtesy parole hearings are conducted for other states upon request.
 Parole Hearing Officers conduct hearings in the following categories:

-In making a parole hearing recommendation, the Hearings Officer reviews the offender's Board of Probation and Parole hearing file and institutional file, as well as other essential information that may impact the outcome of the hearing.
+In making a parole hearing recommendation, the Hearing Officer reviews the offender's Board of Parole hearing file and institutional file, as well as other essential information that may impact the outcome of the hearing.
 This information may include but is not limited to:

-The Parole Hearings Officers Division consist of Central Office and four regionsEast, Middle, West and Delta.
+The Parole Hearing Officers Division consists of Central Office and four regionsEast, Middle, West and Delta.